 Gunzenhausen Park Map

-Is an undeveloped drainage swale that stretches behind residential properties on Harlan Ct., Tuscola Rd., and Craemer Dr.
+Is a drainage area with a creek that stretches behind residential properties on Harlan Ct., Tuscola Rd., and Craemer Dr.

 Harlan Park Map